 Not all of these disputes were raised to the level of a formal complaint, however.
-Of the more than 300 trade disputes of all types that were formally brought to the WTO's dispute settlement system from 1995-2004, 30 have been alleged violations of the SPS agreement.
-Appendix B lists these SPS disputes and their status as of May 2006.
+Of the 369 trade disputes of all types that were formally brought to the WTO's dispute settlement system from 1995 through 2007, 31 have been alleged violations of the SPS agreement.
+Appendix B lists these SPS disputes and their status as of late 2007.